 Step 1: Let puff pastry thaw until softened – around 30 minutes

-Step 2: Preheat oven to 400 & line your baking sheet with parchment paper
+Step 2: Preheat oven to 400 and line your baking sheet with parchment paper

-Step 3: Combine egg and water in a small bowl and whisk.
-In another bowl, mix together the cheeses
+Step 3: Whisk an egg and water in a small bowl until combined.
+In a separate bowl, mix together the cheeses.

 Step 4: Unfold the puff pastry onto a floured workspace.
 Use a pastry brush to brush some of the egg and water evenly over the dough.

-Step 5: Sprinkle half of the cheese mixture over half of the dough.
+Step 5: Sprinkle half the cheese mixture over half the dough.

 Step 6: Fold the dough over the cheesy half and press to seal